CodingCatDev/amplify-jamstack-cloudinary-video/tutorial/Amplify your JAMStack with Video 9e43c4db9f0e4d91b8e0e6cb4e493c8a.md

 }
 ```

 Now we can "push" this up to the AWS Cloud.
-There are many things that happen during this many of which you will find in the `amplify/backend/api/amplifyjamstackcloud/build` directory.
+There are many things that happen during this process, many of which you will find in the `amplify/backend/api/amplifyjamstackcloud/build` directory.
 Please feel to reach out to me at [https://codingcat.dev](https://codingcat.dev) if you have more questions about what is happening.

 Execute the command below.